Swar-jain/djanky-django/README.md

 The "turnkey setup" process turned into a turkey setup process.

 Enough so that I thought I needed to record steps & work-arounds.

-I don't want developer time wasted in these DevOps type issues.
+I want this process streamlined.
+I _especially_ don't want developer time wasted in these DevOps type issues.

 See the issues & wiki.